idriss-crypto/ts-library/readme.md

 console.log(transactionReceipt)

 ```
-This resolves to SendToHashTransactionReceipt object, which gives info about the transaction that was performed and if SendToHash smart contract was used, it returns claim password for the user
+This resolves to SendToHashTransactionReceipt object, which gives info about the transaction that was performed and if SendToHash smart contract was used, it returns claim password & claim link for the user

 You can also call the smart contact directly: